Social Anxiety Teen Therapy Group

 As a parent, have you ever thought:

-- What happened to my happy child?
+- What happened to my happy teen?

 - Does my teen know how to handle stressful situations?

 You care about your teen and want them to live their best life.
 You want your teen to learn how to be safe, feel confident, express themselves constructively, and love who they are.
-Teen therapy is led by a counselor at Santos Counseling PLLC who absolutely loves working with teens.
+Teen Group therapy is led by a counselor at Santos Counseling PLLC who absolutely loves working with teens.

 Why teens come to therapy: